Large multi-response linear regression estimation based on low-rank pre-smoothing: Conclusions

 \section{Conclusions}

 This article proposes {\em Low-Rank Pre-Smoothing}, a technique for multi-response regression settings.
 When viewed as a projection, the method can be seen as an initial step to smooth observed data to increase its signal-to-noise ratio, after which a traditional estimation method such as ordinary least squares (OLS) can be performed for estimation and subsequent prediction.
 Our technique outperforms the traditional OLS estimator in terms of mean square estimation and out-of-sample prediction error, driven by sacrificing a small amount of bias in favour of reducing the estimation uncertainty.
 This improved performance was demonstrated through extensive simulated examples, our methodology showing particular benefits when a large number of responses is observed and/or when the signal-to-noise ratio is low.
 We also illustrated the utility of our proposed methodology on a number of real datasets.
+We believe our proposed LRPS estimator provides a simple low-rank regression method that nicely complements existing methods, and can provide a further multi-response regression alternative to a wide range of practitioners. \\ Reflecting on the limitations of the technique, we do note that in some circumstances it may indeed be preferable to use an alternative low-rank regression technique, such as reduced rank regression (RRR) or principal component regression (PCR), and in general the best method will depend on the true generative process.
+In particular, one may consider using an alternative methodology when the signal $XB$ aligns predominantly in a direction that is not represented by $V_k$, as in these cases, whilst the variance may be significantly reduced by LRPS, there is also significant bias.
+On the other hand, when $q$ is modest, variance savings may be limited by LRPS, and RRR or PCR may be more beneficial as they focus more closely on the space spanned by the design matrix.
+In practice, one can choose between the alternative methods by assessing out-of-sample prediction error via cross-validation procedures, which could in principle be extended to choose between low-rank regression methods, alongside an appropriate choice of $k$.

-Whilst the motivation for the work in this article arose from parameter estimation and prediction in the classical multi-response setting, we envisage that the tools developed here have the potential to make similar gains in other settings, such as model selection in multi-response regression, nonlinear regression models, time series forecasting, and high-dimensional penalised data scenarios.
+Whilst the motivation for the work in this article arose from parameter estimation and prediction in the classical multi-response setting, we envisage that the tools developed here have the potential to make similar gains in other settings, such as model selection in multi-response regression, nonlinear regression models, and time series forecasting.
+In particular, one non-trivial extension to the LRPS technique would be in the high-dimensional data setting, which would require development of penalised (LASSO and ridge) regression techniques using LRPS.